This story has been updated to reflect several transcription errors.

 Nick Walden Poublon

-The largest city he’s ever lived in is little Sandy, he said.
+The largest city Poublon has ever lived in is little Sandy.
 He attended grad school at Portland State, where he was diagnosed with a brain tumor the university’s health insurance would not cover.
 In response, he jumped through all the hoops — advisory board, other students coming forward, open forums, talking to administrators — to get the university’s health insurance company switched.
-Then, he served as the legislative aide for District 52, last time a democrat held the office.
+Then, he served as the legislative aide for District 52, the last time a democrat held the office.

-He proposed a reasonable fee for electric vehicles, and a good hard look at where ODOT is spending money; objected to a gas tax, and also to taking money from other agencies; he noted rural residents should not be taxed for the inescapable need to drive long distances for basic services.
+He proposed a reasonable fee for electric vehicles, and a good hard look at where Oregon’s Department of Transportation is spending money.
+While he objected to a gas tax, Poublon didn’t want to take money from other agencies either, and he noted rural residents should not be taxed for the inescapable need to drive long distances for basic services.

-A substitute teacher, he refused enlarging class size to solve the school funding crisis and suggested education should be funded by something other than property taxes.
+A substitute teacher, he reufted that enlarging class size would solve the school funding crisis and suggested that education should be funded by something other than property taxes.

-Asked what legislation he’d propose for affordable housing, he called it “one of the hugest issues” and suggested cutting red tape to make building easier and stopping hedge funds from purchasing homes within three months on the market.
+Asked what legislation he’d propose for affordable housing, he called it “one of the hugest issues.
+Cutting red tape to spur development and stopping hedge funds from purchasing homes within three months on the market were among his main solutions.

-On energy, he said data centers need to be transparent, the money they make goes local, and they get no tax breaks.
+On energy, he said that data centers need to be transparent, that the money they make goes local, and was firmly against any additional tax breaks.

-Asked how he’s different from Helrich, Poublon — who narrowly lost the District 52 race in 2024 — remembered how Helfrich admitted, during a Willamette Weekly conversation, that he didn’t believe in “women’s right to choose.”
+Asked how he’s different from Helrich, Poublon — who narrowly lost the District 52 race in 2024 — remembered how Helfrich admitted that he didn’t believe in “women’s right to choose” during a Willamette Weekly conversation.
 Other forums in that race were canceled when Helfrich failed to show up, he said.
 Poublon is pro-choice.

-Asked about the $900 million shortfall in Oregon’s budget, caused by HR 1 (“One Big Beautiful Bill”), Poublon said he’s endorsed by “seven or eight” legislators for his experience with budgets.
+Regarding the $900 million shortfall in Oregon’s budget caused by HR 1 (“One Big Beautiful Bill”), Poublon said he’s endorsed by “seven or eight” legislators for his experience with budgets.
 He proposed “clawing back” its tax breaks for the rich.

-Poublon said he’s running because someone told him they were tired of candidates who tried once, then disappeared.
-So he’s staying in the fight: “We have a chance to give the Dallas some blue representation so that you aren’t known for Cliff Bentz alone.”
+Poublon is running because someone told him they were tired of candidates who tried once, then disappeared: “We have a chance to give the Dallas some blue representation so that you aren’t known for Cliff Bentz alone.”

 Commented